In the vast space of physics, we live on a small "island" that is compatible with humans.

 Speed is critical in competition, and local resources take less time to reach.

-The most dominant AGIs will become dominant by optimizing along all dimensions.
+These dominant AGIs will become dominant by optimizing along all dimensions.
 Physical resources exist within both space and time.

 In other words, the AGIs that are best at surviving are the ones that can best maximize their space-time volume.
 This same expansion process will not just ensure survival, but ensure their dominance if this process runs forward to its maximum outcome.